Frequently asked questions

 What is Brighton Energy Co-operative?

-Brighton Energy Co-operative is the trading name of Brighton Energy Limited, a Community Benefit Society registered in England, Registration number: 31107 R.
+Brighton Energy Co-operative (BEC) is the trading name of Brighton Energy Limited, a Community Benefit Society registered in England, company registration number: 31107 R.

-When and how can I take my money out?
+When and how can I get my money back?

 Does the value of the shares change?

 No, the shares are always worth the same amount, unless the directors decide to write the value down (if the Society gets into financial trouble, for example).
 We use this type of shares because we are a Community Benefit Society (a form of Industrial and Provident Society) and thus regulated differently to a normal company.

 The BEC operations team manages the development and installation of our PV systems and deals with ongoing maintenance.
 The BEC board is responsible for overseeing the organization, including authorising payments to shareholders.

 - You can become a member of Brighton Energy Co-operative by purchasing shares.

 - Each share is worth £1: the minimum you can buy is £300 & the maximum is £100,000.

 - Owning shares means you can participate in BEC’s operation through its “one member, one vote” principle, regardless of how many shares you own.